rdwrome/343sp25/01introtostrudel/README.md

 - play
 - update

-## starter pattern commands and syntax
+## mini-tidal starter pattern commands and syntax
 `s` = sound

 `" "` = what to fit inside one cycle